 Due to the evolution of RankBrain, Google is continuously finding improved ways to ensure the best information – the sites that provide the most benefit to the searcher – appears at the top of search result pages.
 Needless to say, I am fascinated by the evolution of RankBrain and how it constantly influences the search landscape.

 I’m still relatively new to the team; I’ve only been here for three months, so my evolution may not be as great as some of the more seasoned veterans.
-That said, in my role as an SEO Specialist, I have been able to develop my own SEO strategies instead of just simply executing SEO based on a superior’s analysis.
+That said, in my role as a St. Louis SEO Specialist, I have been able to develop my own SEO strategies instead of just simply executing SEO based on a superior’s analysis.
 As I spend more time with Seafoam Media, I look forward to digging even deeper into strategizing and executing search engine optimization for our family of clients.